Warnings: vomiting, Wei Wuxian’s general trauma.

 Only a few seconds seemed to go by as he traversed the Pier toward the quarters where Zhu Yuansu and the children slept—the ones he and Jiang Cheng had slept in, once, before Jiang Cheng took his mother’s room in the washed-out pavillion standing above the river; before Wei Wuxian discovered that he could not sleep there without feeling his own heart tear away from him.

 He felt no wind upon his skin.
 He smelled no water and no mud, no flowers, no berries.
 He hardly seemed to see anything, except for the half-open door of a room which had not allowed anyone in or out for days.

 “Zhu Yuansu!” he called.

 He found it near the stables.
 Zhu Yuansu had taken the long way toward the main hall, no doubt afraid to cross paths with anyone.
-He sneaked there between shadows and walls, looking like a thief, a murderer caught red-handed.
+He sneaked there between shadows and walls, looking like a thief, a runaway.
 He had put on again the ragged clothes that he had worn when Wei Wuxian first met him.

 “Zhu Yuansu,” he called him breathlessly, stepping onto the damp grass.

 Zhu Yuansu stilled at the sound of his voice.
 His achingly sweet scent thickened the air with his fright, and Wei Wuxian was not ready for it to be directed to him, for those eyes to stare at him as if he were not made of the same fabric, but instead someone to resent and fear.

 “Young master Wei,” Zhu Yuansu said softly.
 Fearfully.